PatternLite · Patterns by Elizabeth of OPQuilt

 Poppy for Grace

 It can be made in reds and greens and be thought of as poinsettias for Christmas.
 Or made to commemorate Anzac Day in April, for the Australians.
 Or red and white for a bouquet of posies for Valentine’s Day.
-Have fun, but please don’t print off dozens for a class or for your friends–send them here to get their own free pattern.
+Have fun, and if your friends want a poppy pattern–send them to my pattern shop to get their own PatternLite pattern.
 Thanks.
+PatternLite patterns were developed as they were simplified, and cheap — less than your drink at Starbucks.

 redwhite triangles1